-Walgreen's prescription for world domination of the drugstore industry relies on acquisitions at home and abroad.
-The nation's #1 drugstore chain operates more than 8,000 mostly freestanding Walgreens stores in all 50 US states, the District of Columbia, and Puerto Rico.
+Walgreen's prescription for world domination relies on acquisitions at home and abroad.
+The nation's #1 drugstore chain operates some 8,300 mostly freestanding Walgreens stores in all 50 US states, the District of Columbia, the Virgin Islands, and Puerto Rico.
 Prescription drugs account for about two-thirds of sales; the rest comes from general merchandise, over-the-counter medications, cosmetics, and groceries.
 Most Walgreens stores offer drive-through pharmacies and one-hour photo processing.
-In a strategic shift, Walgreen has become increasingly acquisitive.
-Having blanketed the US with its drugstores, ubiquitous Walgreen is now looking to Europe and fill-in acquisitions at home for growth.
+After years of at-home acquisitions and nibbles in Europe, in 2014 the company fully acquired the Swiss-based

 Mergers and Acquisitions